tmilliman/PIT_manual/README.md

 PhenoCam Installation Tool (PIT) is a set of scripts for Linux/Mac OSX and Windows taking care of the settings as needed by cameras installed by or associated with the [PhenoCam Network](http://phenocam.sr.unh.edu/).
 We try to explain this in few simple steps as follows.

 ## Software Prerequisites
-For the script to run successfully you will need a `Telnet` client. `Telnet` is not installed by default on recent updates of MacOS or Windows machines but can still be manually installed.
-For instructions on how to enable `Telnet` check out the following links for different operating systems:
+For the script to run successfully, you will need a `Telnet` client. `Telnet` is not installed by default on recent updates of MacOS or Windows machines but can still be manually installed.
+For instructions on how to enable `Telnet` check out the following instructions for different operating systems:

 - **Windows 7**: See this article to [Enable Telnet in Windows 7 from WikiHow](https://www.wikihow.com/Activate-Telnet-in-Windows-7)
 - **Windows 10**: See this article to [Enable Telnet in Windows 10 from Miscrosft](https://social.technet.microsoft.com/wiki/contents/articles/38433.windows-10-enabling-telnet-client.aspx)
-- **Mac OS**: You can install telnet using the Homebrew framework using the following commands (skip the first if you have brew running).
+- **MacOS**: You can install telnet using the Homebrew framework using the following commands (skip the first if you have `brew` running).
 ```{shell}
 # install brew (this might take a while)
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"